svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-8.md

 3. Filter out log lines to display only lines that are tagged as debug lines.

    Add in the search bar the following query: `level:debug` and click enter.
 The view will show lines that meet the filter and search criteria.
+For example: `host:patient-ui-8658f89574-rgjw8 level:debug`

    ![](../assets/views-img3.png)